SOURP MAGAR MONASTERY RENOVATION PROJECT

 Significance for Armenian Cypriots and the Armenian Diaspora

 In medieval times, Sourp Magar Monastery, was a spiritual site with resident Armenian monks meditating, writing and offering a safe-haven for travelers to the Holy Lands and Jerusalem.
 In early 20th century, it was an orphanage and temporary home for Armenian refugees escaping massacres in Cilicia (Asia Minor).
-In later years until 1974, it was a popular place for Armenian Cypriots for weekend visits and picnics, family gatherings for baptisms and marriages, and the annual feast of Sourp Magar (Saint Magar) which was on the first Sunday of May
+In later years until 1974, it was a popular place for Armenian Cypriots for weekend visits and picnics, family gatherings for baptisms and marriages, and the annual feast of Sourp Magar (Saint Magar) which was on the first Sunday of May every year.

 Significance for the Republic of Cyprus

 During the British colonial period (1878-1960) and after the independence of the island, historians and cultural heritage experts recognize and appreciate the monument's unique medieval gothic masonry and Lusignan-era legends.
 Among others, it is believed that King Hugh IV sought refuge here in the year 1348 AD.
 The monument was included in the Republic of Cyprus Schedule B Monuments list in 2016, reinforcing the narrative of the country's rich multi-cultural, multi-religious heritage and the Government's political and financial support for the Renovation Project.
+Click here for more historical background.

 Significance for the Turkish Cypriot Community

 The monastery (Ermeni Manastırı in Turkish) is also known as ‘Mavi Manastır’ (Blue Monastery) because of its blue painted doors and windows during the Ottoman period.
 The Armenian community enjoyed good relations with the Sultan and his representatives, as proven by Ottoman era tax-exempt firmans issued in the years 1642-1701.
-The monastery once renovated and made safe for visitors has the potential to be one of the flagship sites for cultural tourism in northern Cyprus, which aligns with the EU strategy for sustainable development and high value cultural tourism
+The monastery once renovated and made safe for visitors has the potential to be one of the flagship sites for cultural and religious tourism in northern Cyprus, which aligns with the EU strategy for sustainable development and high value tourism.

 Significance for the Global Christian Community